MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/generate-embed-token.md

 After successful authentication, access to the relevant data is granted.

 > [!NOTE]
 > [Generate token](/rest/api/power-bi/embed-token/generate-token) is the newer, version 2 API that works for both reports and datasets, and single or multiple items.
-It's preferred over the legacy version 1 APIs [Dashboards GenerateTokenInGroup](/rest/api/power-bi/embedtoken/datasets_generatetokeningroup) and [Reports GenerateTokenForCreateInGroup](/rest/api/power-bi/embed-token/reports-generate-token-for-create-in-group).
+It's preferred over the legacy version 1 APIs.
+For dashboards and tiles use the V1 [Dashboards GenerateTokenInGroup](/rest/api/power-bi/embedtoken/datasets_generatetokeningroup) and [Tiles GenerateTokenInGroup](/rest/api/power-bi/embed-token/tiles-generate-token-in-group).

 ## Securing your data